zj5x/Click4e/README.md

-This is a clicker game available both online and locally.
+This is a simple clicker game.
+It's available online, and locally